-A medical exam is designed to help the underwriter gather the most data possible in order to assist them in rating a case, and each measurement taken helps the carrier diagnose a wide range of medical conditions and statuses.
+A medical exam is designed to help the underwriter gather the most current data possible in order to assist them in rating a case, and each measurement taken helps the insurance company diagnose a wide range of medical conditions and statuses.
 With a no exam life insurance policy, the underwriter does not get current data a medical exam would provide so they opt to order years of records from your doctors’ offices.

 But it’s where the samples come in that the most data is collected.
 Every life insurance medical exam requires both a urine and blood sample, and these samples allow the underwriter to collect an impressive amount of data.